Practical Musicality For Social Salsa Dancers

 There are certain advantages to this:

-Everyone learns the same step pattern meaning that you will always be at least approximately on time with the music and each other.
+Everyone learns the same timing and step pattern meaning that you will always be at least approximately on time with the music and each other.

 However there are disadvantages as well.

-1. As you become more tuned in to the music, you may start to hear other things going on with the different instruments and rhythms such as syncopations, or accented beats, and it can become frustrating when your basic step pattern doesn’t allow you to respond to these.
+1. As you become more tuned in to the music, you may start to hear more interesting rhythms and sounds from the different instruments as well as breaks, or accented beats, and it can become frustrating when the generic timing doesn’t give you tools to respond to these.

 2. When you dance to counts you tend to move the same way throughout the entirety of the song and this can make your dancing look and feel flat and one-dimensional.

-One of the biggest takeaways for me at a recent Congress was that most of the artists and performers you admire do not think in terms of counts.
+One thing social dancers need to understand is that most of the artists and performers you admire do not think in terms of counts.

 They simply hear the rhythms and respond.